AI Meets Education at Stanford

 Coming Soon

-AImES team members at CTL, along with partners in VPUE, schools, and departments, are preparing the following new resources and opportunities for summer 2025 and beyond:
+AIMES team members at CTL, along with partners in VPUE, schools, and departments, are preparing the following new resources and opportunities:

 - Discipline-based and departmental community conversations sharing and discussing specific examples and practices within relevant shared educational contexts

-- Forums for discussion about generative AI across instructor-TA-student roles
+- Forums for discussion about generative AI across instructor, TA, and student roles

 Additional Stanford Resources